Mette Frederiksen: European Union

-2022 Nord Stream gas leaks
+2022 Nord Stream pipeline sabotage

 Frederiksen said the 2022 Nord Stream gas leaks were sabotage, while cautioning that it was not an attack on Denmark as they occurred in international waters.
 Frederiksen travelled to London and Brussels to discuss the leaks with British Prime Minister Liz Truss, President of the European Council Charles Michel and NATO Secretary General Jens Stoltenberg.
 She also talked with French President Emmanuel Macron over the phone.
 She reiterated to all she spoke with that there is a need for increased surveillance of critical infrastructure and that they must take Russian President Vladimir Putin's threats seriously.

+Military spending

+In May 2023, her government decided to triple Denmark's military spending over the next 10 years.
+This spending will be partly financed by the abolition of a public holiday for employees.

+In February 2025, she said that Denmark would increase defense spending to more than 3% of GDP within the next two years.

+In March 2025, Germany changed its constitution to allow it to spend up to a €1 trillion on defense, security, infrastructure, and green energy over the next decade.
+Frederiksen called it "fantastic news for all Europeans".

-COVID-19 pandemic
+Response to the COVID-19 pandemic (2020-21)

-Frederiksen has been leading the Danish Government response to the COVID-19 pandemic in Denmark.
+Frederiksen led the Danish Government response to the COVID-19 pandemic.
 In 2020, she issued an order to mink farmers to cull millions of these animals in the wake of the COVID-19 pandemic; this decision later turned out to be unconstitutional.
-By 2021, she joined forces with Chancellor Sebastian Kurz of Austria and Prime Minister Benjamin Netanyahu of Israel in setting up a joint research and development fund, and possibly production facilities for COVID-19 vaccines, to ensure they had long-term supplies for booster shots or to contend with virus mutations.
+In 2021, Danish Prime Minister Frederiksen joined forces with Austrian Chancellor Sebastian Kurz and Israeli Prime Minister Benjamin Netanyahu in setting up a joint research and development fund, and possibly production facilities for COVID-19 vaccines, to ensure they had long-term supplies for booster shots or to contend with new virus strains.